mikebentley15/sandbox/arduino/needle-robot/auto-control/README.md

     clockwise on the rotary motor, and 53.4 milli Newtons, which equates to about 5.45 grams of mass with the force of gravity.

+- `<tare>`
+  - tares the force sensor (sets the current average reading to the zero point).
+This will report with a `<tare-starting>` message followed by a `<tare-finished>` message.
+It averages five readings, which results in a block of about 500 ms (during which all other processing stops, including motors and sensor readings).

 - `<send-binary/[on|off]>`
   - Set the binary send type on or off.
 Off means to send as plain text.
     This is only applicable to the message types that are implemented in both